ethereumdegen/cryptopunk-icons/README.md

  1. Fetching local and web-based image files of the punk icons.

  2. Identifying the cryptopunks owned by a particular Ethereum address.
+(STILL WIP)

  3. Proving that a particular person owns a particular cryptopunk.
 This is done using proof-of-key signatures by: